 Three major legislative victories in the past five weeks, tell me that we are on the right path.
-We have found common ground and we have ideas that will help to prevent another tragedy like Valentine’s day at Marjory Stoneman Douglas.
+We have found common ground and ideas that will help to prevent another tragedy like the massacre at Marjory Stoneman Douglas.

 Yesterday I had an opportunity to talk about #WalkUp on national TV.
 I was invited to be on the Michaela Pereira show on @HLNTV.
 The idea behind #WalkUp is not mine.
 In fact, I saw it on a Facebook post from a friend of a friend.
 Here is what inspired me:

 Instead of walking out of school on March 14, encourage students to walk up — walk up to the kids who sits alone at lunch and invite him to sit with your group; walk up to the kids who sits quietly in the corner of the room and site next to her, smile and say Hi; walk up to the kid who causes disturbances in class and ask how he is doing; walk up to your teachers and thank them; walk up to someone who has different view that you and get to know them – you may be surprised at how much you have in common.
 Build own that foundation instead of casting stone.
 I challenge students to find 14 students and 3 adults to walk up to and say something nice in honor of those who died in (Parkland) FL on the 14th of February.
 But you can start practicing now! #walkupnotout

 The controversy that led to my invitation to be on HLN started when I posted this on Twitter: